Mapping the Distorted Dark Matter Distribution of the LMC-SMC System Prior to Milky Way Infall with Basis Function Expansions: Reconstruction of the LMC-SMC Dark Matter Distribution

-The shape of the Bound SMC’s DM distribution at MW infall is not well-described as spherical, oblate, prolate, or triaxial.
+The shape of the Bound SMC’s DM distribution at MW infall is not well described as spherical, oblate, prolate, or triaxial.
 In particular, the LMC's tides have perturbed the SMC's shape beyond that typically expected from a cosmological assembly history.